What Rule Should You Follow For Effective Stock Rotation?

 - Storing or displaying food with a longer shelf life at the back

-- Always using food in the correct order
+- Always use food in the correct order

-- Checking that food is in good condition before using it
+- Checking that the food is in good condition before using it

 - Removing any out-of-date stock from storage or display

-If you work in the food industry, then our online Level 2 Food Hygiene certificate course is for you.
-An incredibly important part of food and safety hygiene, stock rotation is vital for those who sell or produce products with sell-by dates.
-Beginning at just £4.99, our comprehensive online food hygiene training covers key rules for your kitchen including the Four Cs, HACCP, temperature control, and personal hygiene, to name a few.
+If you work in the food industry, our online Level 2 Food Hygiene certificate course is for you.
+Stock rotation is an incredibly important part of food and safety hygiene, and it is vital for those who sell or produce products with sell-by dates.
+Beginning at just £4.99, our comprehensive online food hygiene training covers key rules for your kitchen, including the Four Cs, HACCP, temperature control, and personal hygiene, to name a few.

-All successful candidates are entered on the national training register and certificates can be verified by employers by clicking Validate a Certificate and typing in the certificate number.
-If you have any questions, need advice, or you’d simply like to speak to a member of our team, don’t hesitate to contact us.
+All successful candidates are entered on the national training register, and employers can verify certificates by clicking Validate a Certificate and typing in the certificate number.
+If you have any questions, need advice, or want to speak to a team member, don’t hesitate to contact us.